Symptoms of Dyslexia

 Checklist of Dyslexia Symptoms By Age And Issue

-Dyslexia refers to reading difficulty that will not likely resolve themselves.
+Dyslexia refers to reading difficulties that will not likely resolve themselves.
 This differs from most reading challenges of young readers, which do work themselves out over time with instruction and practice.
 Cognitive skill delays cause most cases of dyslexia.
 And so the signs of dyslexia, pointing at those underlying cognitive delays, are many and varied.
-This checklist of dyslexia symptoms gives you some signs to look for in reading and in other aspects of life.
+This checklist of dyslexia symptoms gives you some behaviors to look for in reading and in other aspects of life.

 Reading Related Checklist of Dyslexia Symptoms